 In the past, people thought that stress caused acne.
 This is a myth.
 However, while stress is not a causative factor, it should be included in the list as it exacerbates acne breakouts.
 Therefore, if you should try to control your stress levels if you have acne, as it may worsen.

 Acne is a condition that usually goes away on its own, with the help of a proper skin regimen.
 However, in cases where acne is caused by hormone levels or genetics, you might want to visit a licensed dermatologist.
 When you go in for your appointment, it would be best to tell him or her about all the medications you are taking.
 He or she may also ask you about your diet and a list of your cosmetics.
-Your dermatologist may also prescribe certain treatments that will eradicate old scars caused by acne.
+There are many different reasons as to what causes acne along with different types of acne and your dermatologist may also prescribe certain treatments that will eradicate old scars caused by acne.